-- Wrongful arrest of a patron by a security officer
+- The wrongful arrest of a patron by a security officer

-- Security officer is accused of false imprisonment for holding accused shoplifter
+- A security officer accused of false imprisonment for holding an accused shoplifter

 Collecting and tracking proofs of insurance is always integral for any company looking to hire third-party vendors and subcontractors.
-However, a recent boom in the so-called "shared" and "gig" economies supports rampant third-party outsourcing, making diligent certificate of insurance tracking more pertinent than ever before.
+However, the popularity of the so-called "shared" and "gig" economies supports rampant third-party outsourcing, making diligent certificate of insurance tracking more pertinent than ever before.

 COI Tracking & So Much More

-BCS Business Credentialing Services prides itself on providing the perfect balance between technological support and human resources for third-party liability risk mitigation.
+BCS prides itself on providing the perfect solution for your company's specific needs.
+Whether it is our self-service or full-service solution, we can offer you the perfect balance between technical support and human resources for third-party liability risk mitigation.

-The BCS App features the proprietary software, InsurComply, which helps the team to collect, review, screen, store and verify the insurance documentation of third parties on behalf of others for matching insurance documentation against insurance compliance requirements.
+The BCS App features our proprietary software, InsurComply, which helps the team collect, review, screen, store, and verify third-party insurance documentation to verify contractual compliance.